jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 Properties:
 - `title`: [optional, default: `""`] title displayed above the TextArea.
 - `textType`: [optional, default: `""`, values: `lavaan`, `JAGS`, `Rcode`, `model`, `source`]: this component is in fact often used in a specialized mode, specified by this property):<br>
   * `lavaan`, `JAGS` and `Rcode`: the TextArea is used for Lavaan, JAGS or R code: it gets automatically the right syntax check
   * `model`: the TextArea is used as R model.
   * `source`: The TextArea can be then used as source for a VariablesList: all unique strings separated by a separator (per default a new line, but can be change via property `separator` will be then the terms of the VariablesList.<br>
-- `separtor`, `separators`: [optional, default: `"\n"`] string or array of strings used to split the string of a `source` TextArea
+- `separator`, `separators`: [optional, default: `"\n"`] string or array of strings used to split the string of a `source` TextArea

 ### Variable Specification
 Most analyses are performed on variables.
 JASP offers a few ways of visualizing these variables in the input form.
 The general idea is that you get a field of available variables (taken from the dataset) and then one or more fields that the variables can be dragged to.
 Variable fields should be wrapped in a `VariablesForm`.
 This makes it possible to automatically align multiple variable fields and add assign-buttons.